GioBonvi/DoublePendulum/README.md

  - Smart pointers
  - Memory vs performance optimization (`Fractal`, `UniformGrid` and `AdaptiveGrid` classes)
  - Multithreading (`UniformGrid` and `AdaptiveGrid`)
- - Image manipulation and external libraries (`UniformGrid`)
+ - Image manipulation and external libraries (`libpng++` in `UniformGrid` and `AdaptiveGrid`)

-The python scripts are used to render the image from the data: I am keeping them until I'll be able to implement the same functionalities in C.

-In fact I am still wanting to expand this project, both to learn new things and to improve the results (especially the visualization of the fractal).
+I still want to expand this project, both to learn new things and to improve the results (especially the visualization of the fractal).
 Some of the possible features to work on:

- - Fractal rendering in C++ (remove python scripts)
+ - Fractal rendering in C++
     - [png++][png++ website]
     - [cimg][cimg website]
     - [Magick++][magick++ website]